Aleko Pilika: KF Skenderbeu

-In 1975 Aleko Pilika returned to football as the new manager of KF Skenderbeu at 35 years of age, after doing training to become a professional football manager during his retirement he was welcomed back into the club he so dearly loved, replacing Ilia Shuke as manager of the team.
-Aleko joined the 1975–1976 season for Skenderbeu in Kategoria e Pare the second division in the Albanian football league.
-Aleko had a great first season taking Skenderbeu to the final of the Albanian Cup 1975–76 season.
-His team lost 4–1 on aggerate to KF Tirana then named 17 Nentori.
-However, despite the misfortune in the final he guided his team to be champions of Kategoria e Pare and got them promoted to Kategoria Superiore the top flight of the Albanian football league.
+In 1975, at 35 years of age, Pilika returned to football as the manager of KF Skenderbeu, after training to become a professional football manager.
+He replaced Ilia Shuke as manager of the team.
+Pilika joined Skenderbeu for the 1975–1976 season in Kategoria e Parë, the second division in the Albanian football league.
+In his first season, he took Skenderbeu to the final of the Albanian Cup.
+His team lost 4–1 on aggregate to 17 Nentori.
+Despite this, he guided his team to be champions of Kategoria e Pare, leading to promotion to Kategoria Superiore, the top flight of the Albanian football league.

-The teams first season in Kategoria Superiore was very successful, in the 1976–77 season they came second in the league with tied points with Dinamo Tirana, which was 28 points.
-Then in the final phase known as the championship round which is the top 6 teams continue to face each other only they came second place to Dinamo with 40 points a total of 12 more, making them runners up in the league under the coaching of Aleko Pilika.

-However, in the 1977-78 Albanian National Championship they came last in the league, 12th place with 18 points which led to the relegation of Skenderbeu back into the Kategoria e pare.
+In the team's first season in Kategoria Superiore, they came second in the league with 28 points, tied with Dinamo Tirana.
+In the final phase, where the top six teams compete against each other, they maintained second place behind Dinamo, with a total of 40 points.
+However in the 1977–78 Albanian National Championship they came last in the league with 18 points, leading to the team's relegation back into the Kategoria e pare.

 Balkan Cup

-The 77–78 season for KF Skenderbeu showed that they qualified to compete in the 1977–78 Balkans Cup which was the first time the club had competed in any European competition, showing that Aleko Pilika made history for the club as manager.
-Skenderbeu were in Group A against Aris Thessaloniki F.C. and HNK Rijeka, under Aleko they beat both teams at home winning 1–0 against Rijeka (Rragami 66) and 2–0 against Aris (Xhambazi 16, Muhaxhiri 25).
-However they lost to them both away with the scores being 6–0 to Rijeka and 2–0 to Aris, this left them second in the table unfortunately not qualifying further.
+Following the 1977–78 season, KF Skenderbeu qualified to compete in the 1977–78 Balkans Cup, the first time the club had competed in any European competition.
+They were in Group A alongside Aris Thessaloniki F.C. and HNK Rijeka, and under Pilika they beat both teams at home winning 1–0 against Rijeka (Rragami 66) and 2–0 against Aris (Xhambazi 16, Muhaxhiri 25).
+However they lost to both teams on the away leg, losing 6–0 to Rijeka and 2–0 to Aris.
+This left them second in the table and therefore not progressing further.

 Resignation

-Aleko and the club, after the recent season, decided to part ways in the summer of 78, leading him to be replaced by Kosta Koça.
-At 38 years of age Aleko officially left KF Skenderbeu and made European history for the club for the first time, the next time they qualified for Europe would be 2015, showing the rarity and difficulty for Skenderbeu to achieve it but under Aleko it was achieved.
-Another fact about Aleko and his team is that they were all from the city of Korça, not one person was from another city, which gave the team a big regional pride in Korça.
+Pilika resigned from KF Skenderbeu in 1978, being replaced by Kosta Koça.
+The team did not qualify for another European competition until 2015.
+All members of the team, including Pilika, were from the city of Korça, making them a symbol of regional pride in the city.